lanicolas/IaC_Azure/challenges/07-githubactions/README.md

 # Challenge 07 - GitHub Actions

 The time has come, you have the code, but we need to also think about how to automate and execute it.
-For that, you will use [GitHub Actions][github-actions] that allow you to create and perform any job such as Continous Integration / Continous Deployment ([CI/CD][ci-cd]) workflows that would be part of a completely customized and automated procedure.
+For that, you will use [GitHub Actions][github-actions] that allow you to create and perform any job such as Continuous Integration / Continuous Deployment ([CI/CD][ci-cd]) workflows that would be part of a completely customized and automated procedure.

 ## Exercise